AnyPresence/anypresence_generator/examples/README_sdk_template.md

 ***[If local caching is not available at all (i.e. Java SDK) then specify that here]***

+***[If local caching is not enabled globally but instead on a per request basis (i.e. iOS SDK) then specify that here and include code snippet under the "read" method in the Models section]***

 ***[Code snippets showing how to enable local caching if local caching is enabled globally (i.e. Angular SDK)]***

 ***[Below is an example from the Angular SDK README]***